MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 ## Get edit message event

-When you edit a message in the group chat or channel, the bot gets a notification of the edit message event.
+When you edit a message, the bot gets a notification of the edit message activity.

 To get an edit message event notification in a bot, you can override `OnTeamsMessageEditAsync` handler.